aarnphm/aarnphm.github.io/content/tags/computing.md

 ---
-description: everything related to computation theory, intelligence machine.
+description: Computation theory, intelligence machine, cryptograph, and more.
 ---